The Evolution of Nursing Practice in Diabetes Care

 The History of Nursing in Diabetes Care

-2007 – The RABBIT 2 Trail supported the use of physiologic dosing in the inpatient hospital setting, initiating a recommendation and shift to Basal-Bolus-Correction Therapy.
+2007 – The RABBIT 2 Trial supported the use of physiologic dosing in the inpatient hospital setting, initiating a recommendation and shift to basal-bolus-correction therapy.

 Over the course of history, we’ve certainly come a long way in advancing inpatient diabetes care thanks in a large part to so many nurses, but yet we still have a long way to go.
 With many hospitals relying on paper protocols for intravenous insulin titration and sliding scale insulin for subcutaneous insulin, it will take the support of nurses to instill best practice of care to further advance diabetes care.
 History is made in the present, and nurses are shaping how we care for diabetes for improved outcomes.

 Allen, N.A.
 (2003).
 History of diabetes in nursing.
 The Diabetes Educator.

 American Diabetes Association (ADA).
 (2014).
 History of diabetes.

 Diapedia.
 The Living Textbook of Diabetes.
 (2019).
 History 1950-2000.